Dollywood temporarily closes ride after deadly Florida accident

 KNOXVILLE, Tenn.
-(WATE) — Dollywood has closed one of its rides after a teen died falling from a similar ride in Orlando, Florida.
+(WATE) — Dollywood officials said they are closing a ride at the Pigeon Forge theme park as a precaution after a teen died Thursday on a similar ride in Orlando, Florida.

 It is unclear when Drop Line will reopen at this time.